 Don’t think of it as, “Oh, I missed the gym today.
 I had no time, what a waste.”
 Think of what you accomplished in your day that could also help get you to your end goal.
 Whether you had a really healthy lunch or you parked far away at the grocery store so you got in some extra steps in.
 Feel freaking amazing that you made the choice to have that salad rather than your kids chicken nuggets or you took a minute for yourself before you went into the grocery store to take a few deep breaths and recenter yourself.
 Appreciate what you did today so that you can feel that much better about getting to the gym tomorrow and not feel like you have to make up for a missed day at the gym.

-A topic that got brought up in one of the coaching calls that I host every month for my membership was morning routines.
+A topic that got brought up in one of my coaching calls was morning routines.
 How do you start your morning?
 I think that piece of your day is so powerful, but also hard to manage because it’s constantly changing, right?
 I used to be the person who would sleep until they had to get up.
 And then cook my breakfast, make my coffee and then head out to go train.
 I started to realize that I have a much better morning and day when I don’t wait until the last minute to wake up and scramble around to get myself ready.

 I now have a routine where my husband and I wake up and we get the kids ready and off to school.
 When I get home, I allow myself about 10 minutes just sit there and reflect on the day before, write down the things I want to accomplish today, go over what my day looks like and center myself for the day ahead.
 During this time, I don’t get on my computer or check social media because I am allowing myself to have some time with me and to have some time to breathe.